 Barbara now works as a freelance consultant with major corporations, is chair of one of the largest national housing associations and a visiting university professor.

-Jill Rutter Vice-Chair of the Migration Museum Project
+Jill Rutter Vice-Chair of the Migration Museum Project and trustee

 Jill Rutter is Head of Research at Daycare Trust, formerly Head of Policy and Communications at Refugee and Migrant Justice, and an Associate Fellow in Migration at the Institute for Public Policy Research where she worked between 2007 and 2009.
 At IPPR Jill managed the research that scoped the Migration Museum and also undertook a refugee oral history project.

 Prior to joining IPPR, Jill was Senior Lecturer and Course Director in Citizenship Education at London Metropolitan University .
 She has also been a secondary school teacher and also worked in the policy team at the Refugee Council for 13 years.
 She has published extensively on all aspects of the refugee experience in the UK and abroad with well over 80 books, chapters, and papers on the issue.
 She has worked with a number of museums and archival collections to develop educational work on migration and contributed to the educational work of the ‘Peopling of London’ exhibition.

 Zelda Baveystock Trustee

 Zelda Baveystock is Lecturer in Arts Management, Cultural Policy & Museum Studies at the University of Manchester.

 She has extensive experience in the capital development of history museums from her previous role as acting deputy director at the Museum of Liverpool, where she managed the delivery of content for this new £72 million museum on the banks of the River Mersey.
 As Senior Keeper of History at Tyne and Wear Museums she was part of the team that led the £13 million redevelopment of Discovery Museum in Newcastle, transforming it into one of the most popular free family museums in the north-east.